Start date

 The last Andean breakfast is the biggest and most special with the noise of the river hanging in the background.
 We spend most of the day heading back to the beginning of the trail.
 We will return along the same route to Cachora (2800 MASL – 9186 FASL).
 During our journey, we will observe the exotic flora and fauna as well as sights of the majestic snow-capped peaks and the impressive canyon of the Apurimac.
 After we get to Capuliyoc where the climbing path finishes, we will have lunch.
 We have our final view of the apurimac valley and Choquequirao from here.
 It will take us another four hours to get the village of Cachora at around 3pm.
 In the afternoon, we will drive a car back to Cusco (approx. 5 hours).
 Arriving around 8 PM, trekkers will be dropped off at their hote

-He runs a family travel agency based in Huaraz, which was founded by his father, and is now managed by Juventino and his son, Eric.
+It's a family-owned travel agency, which was founded more than 35 years ago, and is now managed by IFMGA-guide Juventino and his son, Eric.

 5.00